prateek147/prateek147.github.io/source/_posts/2013-08-20-ios-application-security-part-10-ios-filesystem-and-forensics.markdown

 <p>It is possible for you to configure an app to run with root privileges.
 For more details on it, check out <a href="http://stackoverflow.com/a/8796556/119114">this</a>  answer on Stack Overflow.</p>

 <p>Let's ssh into the device.
 Go to /Applications.
 You can see some apps in this folder.
-Most of them are apps that come preinstalled with IOS, and then there are some apps installed via Cydia, for e.g the Terminal app.
+Most of them are apps that come preinstalled with iOS, and then there are some apps installed via Cydia, for e.g the Terminal app.
 Please note that all the apps running inside /Applications folder don't run in a sandboxed environment whereas all the applications in the location /var/mobile/Applications run in a sandboxed environment.
 We will discuss sandboxing later in this article.
 However, they still run with the user <i>mobile</i> by default unless specifically configured to run with the user <i>root</i>.</p>

 <img src="/images/posts/ios10/2.png" width="1279" height="150" alt="2">